17 Cub Cadet Starting Problems and Possible Fixes

 Why does my lawnmower start up and then quit?

-A lawnmower starting and then dying after running for a brief moment may be due to a clogged carburetor, bad fuel in the tank, or faulty spark plugs.
+A lawnmower starting and then dying after running briefly may be due to a clogged carburetor, bad fuel in the tank, or faulty spark plugs.

 Cub Cadet Starting Problems: Final Thoughts